E-2 Visa Lawyer Italy:

 • relocating to manage an active commercial enterprise

-Applicants searching for an E2 visa lawyer from Rome are often dealing with one of these scenarios and need to understand how the investment fits within U.S. immigration requirements.
-For more background, our E-2 visa page for Italian nationals explains the treaty-nationality and filing context in more detail.
+Investors searching for an E-2 visa lawyer in Italy — or an E-2 visa for Italian citizens — are usually dealing with one of these scenarios and need to understand how the investment fits within U.S. immigration requirements.
+Our E-2 visa guide for Italian nationals explains the treaty-nationality and filing context in more detail.
+Investors based in the north can also meet our team through our E-2 visa lawyer in Milan.

-Our work for Rome-based E2 clients is built around a few clear commitments:
+Our work for Italy-based E-2 clients is built around a few clear commitments:

 • you deal with qualified U.S. immigration lawyers, not unregulated caseworkers